ryan-h/electron-web-components/README.md

 These functions make the mixin more powerful while at the same time being abstracted from the mixin itself.
 They allow for decorating the mixin with enhanced functionality that can be applied to all web components using a mixin.

+Essentially there are two main ways of decorating a mixin:

+* *Wrap* the mixin and provide another layer of functionality to its application
+* *Patch* the mixin to simply update the mixin object

-There are many possibilities here that need to be explored.
-And using this setup, decorators can be added by the author without needing to make changes to the web components (or even the mixins).
+There are many possibilities here that could be explored.
+Fortunately this architecture allows for decorators to be added without needing to make changes to the web components (or even the mixins).

-The decorator functions can be built to either wrap the mixin and provide another layer of functionality, or simply patch the mixin by updating the mixin object.

 ### Web Components